Ceramic Shield is nice, but get a screen protector on your iPhone 13 Pro

 Keep your screen private: EWUONU Privacy Screen Protector for iPhone 13/13 Pro (2-pack)

-Protecting your screen from damage is good, but protecting your screen from other people's eyes is even better.
+Safeguarding your screen from damage is good, but protecting it from other people's eyes is even better.
 This screen protector does both.
-It ensures that you can only see the screen from straight on, so no peeping passerby can get a look at what is on your screen.
+It ensures that you can only see the screen from straight on, so no peeping passerby can get a look.
 You get two tinted screen protectors and an installation tray in the package.

-A screen protector is a smart investment.
+The best screen protector for iPhone 13 Pro is a smart investment

+We love the iPhone 13 Pro (just check out our review) and want to keep it looking amazing with a great iPhone 13 Pro case and a good screen protector.
 I know Apple likes to boast about how strong its Ceramic Shield is, but the truth is glass is prone to cracks and scratches no matter how tough you make it.
 If you want to protect the screen on your iPhone 13 Pro, here are our suggestions.

-I've personally use ESR screen protectors on several devices and have always been happy with the results.
-The installation is pretty straightforward, and it doesn't interfere with any case I've used.
+I've personally used ESR screen protectors on several devices and have always been happy with the results.
+The installation is pretty straightforward and it doesn't interfere with any case I've used.
 Coming in a pack of three is a nice touch, too.

 I know it seems crazy, but the totallee screen protector is actually pretty great.
 It really looks and feels like it's not on the phone.
-I'm not sure how they do it, but f you want a screen protector that's nearly invisible when installed, there's no better option.
+I'm not sure how they do it, but if you want a screen protector that's nearly invisible when installed, there's no better option.

 Lastly, the EWUONU privacy screen protector is great for anyone who doesn't like the idea of someone peeking at their iPhone 13 Pro screen in public.
-It gives you that extra peace of mind when you're out and about because you have to be right in front of your iPhone to see what's on-screen.
+It gives you that extra peace of mind when you're out and about because you have to be right in front of your iPhone to see what's on the screen.

 We may earn a commission for purchases using our links.
 Learn more.